Five reasons to study Youth Work

 If you thrive off helping others – especially young people – then this subject area is all about promoting happiness.
-Those who can emotionally understand the needs of others tend to be successful youth workers, and interpersonal skills are really important.
+Those who can emotionally understand the needs of others tend to be successful youth workers where interpersonal skills are really important.

-The range of different areas and activities that youth workers can study and enjoy are broad.
-These may be projects that help to tackle issues such as drugs or crime, learning how to successfully organise activities such as drama or sports, or even counselling.
+The range of different areas and activities that youth workers can study is broad.
+These may be projects that help tackle issues such as drugs or crime, or you could learn how to successfully organise activities such as drama or sports.
+You could even be counselling.

-Not only do students learn a lot to do with specifically youth work-related subjects, but they also gain a great deal of skills most employers look for.
+Not only will you learn a lot to do with specific youth work-related subjects, but you’ll also gain a lot of skills that many employers across different sectors look for.
 These skills include management and supervision, problem solving, fundraising and presenting.

 Volunteering for charity may be something that you have done in your free time and highly enjoyed.
 This can be something you continue to do; many youth workers work closely with charities and local authorities such as Barnardo’s and the Youth Justice Board for England and Wales.